AaltoGIS/GIS-docker-environment/Readme.md

         3. Specify the memory limit as `8000M` (remember to ask permission from CSC guys for larger instances, e.g. for 16GB)

    4. Activate the Blueprint under the `Deactive Blueprints` section.
 After this, the blueprint will be available under the "Dashboard" tab.

+## Configure the Blueprint environment using a dedicated GitHub notebook repo

+As a starting point, [check this CSC Pebbles guide](http://cscfi.github.io/pebbles/group_owners_guide.html).
+To specify which repository should always be cloned as a starting point when the students use CSC Notebooks, you need to:

+1. Create a dedicated repository for your course notebooks **OR** add a new branch to [AaltoGIS/notebooks](https://github.com/AaltoGIS/notebooks) repository with your materials.

+ - In this repository you should add all the notebooks that you want the students to be able to see and run during the lessons.
+ Typically you want to update this repo for each week (so that the students don't see all materials at once).

+2. Create a configuration file for your course into [AaltoGIS/CSC-notebooks-env-config](https://github.com/AaltoGIS/CSC-notebooks-env-config) following the instructions in that repo.